Leigh Wambsganss

-Loretta Leigh Wambsganss (née Bowman, formerly Magee) is an American conservative political activist who is the chief communications officer of Patriot Mobile and executive director of its affiliated political action committee, Patriot Mobile Action.
-She is known for her work supporting school board candidates who opposed diversity, equity, and inclusion initiatives and critical race theory in the Dallas–Fort Worth region as co-chair of the Southlake Families PAC.
+Loretta Leigh Wambsganss (née Bowman) is an American conservative political activist who is the chief communications officer of Patriot Mobile and executive director of its affiliated political action committee, Patriot Mobile Action.
+She supported school board candidates who opposed diversity, equity, and inclusion initiatives and critical race theory in the Dallas–Fort Worth region as co-chair of Southlake Families PAC.

+Wambsganss was the Republican candidate in the January 31, 2026, special runoff election for Texas's 9th state senate district, losing to Democrat Taylor Rehmet.
+Wambsganss and Rehmet are facing off again in the November 3 general election.

 Early life and education

 Loretta Leigh Bowman was born in Virginia; her mother was an insurance agent and her father was a police officer before joining the U.S. Army and moving the family to Fort Sill in Oklahoma.
 Bowman was a finalist for the 1988 Miss Oklahoma USA contest and is credited in the 1989 slasher film Offerings.

 She earned a Bachelor of Arts in broadcast journalism from the University of Central Oklahoma and a Master of Arts in organizational management from Dallas Baptist University.